HirokiCHIBA/timerange-clipboard/README.md

 Timerange Clipboard
 </h1>

-A Chrome Extension to copy and paste URL parameters in any format representing time ranges.
+A Chrome extension that makes it easy to copy and paste time ranges in URLs between different web pages.
-This makes it easier to go back and forth between multiple monitoring tools with different timestamp formats (e.g. Datadog and Splunk).
+This extension allows time ranges to be converted into a format compatible with each web page.
+This helps compare information for the same time range across web pages with different timestamp formats (e.g. Datadog and CloudWatch).

 ## Install